Skip to content

 out.extend(rotation_set[i][:])

-out = unique_rotation_elements(out)
+out = sort_descending_RotationElements(unique_RotationElements(out))

 return out